mattermost/mattermost-handbook/company/about-mattermost/mindsets.md

 This process is similar to [Mini-boss, End-boss](https://docs.mattermost.com/process/training.html#mini-boss-end-boss), except that the mini-boss is also the new owner of a process, and not only a reviewer.
 Shoulder checks should be requested by new owners to avoid “crashing”:

-> * Making changes to systems that break existing processes and may lose data and hurt the productivity of others downstream without notice and without a replacement system in place \(behavior known as [“Dead Tarzan”](https://docs.mattermost.com/process/training.html#dead-tarzan)\).
+* Making changes to systems that break existing processes may lose data and hurt the productivity of others downstream without notice and without a replacement system in place \(behavior known as [“Dead Tarzan”](https://docs.mattermost.com/process/training.html#dead-tarzan)\).
-> * Repeatedly investing in mis-prioritized projects due to a misunderstanding of requirements from project stakeholders and insufficient confirmation of intended outcomes.
+* Repeatedly investing in mis-prioritized projects due to a misunderstanding of requirements from project stakeholders and insufficient confirmation of intended outcomes.

-Even when not crashing, as part of our [Self Awareness value](https://docs.mattermost.com/process/handbook.html#values), top team members will constantly be seeking feedback and review from people around the company.
+Even when not crashing, as part of our [Self Awareness leadership principle](https://handbook.mattermost.com/company/about-mattermost#leadership-principles), top team members will constantly be seeking feedback and review from people around the company.

 ### Brown M&Ms